organigram/protocol/docs/01_standardOrgan.md

 * Retrieve the admin list using adminList[]
 * Check an admin privileges using isAdmin() which returns the permission to add, and to delete
 * An admin is added, deleted or replaced using addAdmin(), remAdmin(), and replaceAdmin().
 Restricted to masters.
+Admins can also deposit or spend funds stored in the organ, with specific permissions (canDeposit and canSpend).
+Depositing funds is made by simply sending funds to the organ, while paying is made with the transfer() function.

 ## 3. Masters
 A master is an address that can add, delete or replace an admin.
 It can be a contract or a person.